rizzini/my_personal_bash_scripts/README.md

 **Description:**
 Controls screen brightness for both internal and external monitors, supporting both command-line and graphical (YAD slider) interfaces.
-- Written in pure Bash for efficiency and minimal dependencies.
 - Supports two main backends:
   - **xrandr**: For internal displays and some external monitors, adjusts brightness via X server.
   - **ddcutil**: For external monitors supporting DDC/CI, communicates directly with the monitor hardware.